rsvim/rfc/2-EventLoop.md

   - Text object.
   - Token parsing.

-In this way, RSVIM's running loop is similar to a javascript runtime like [node.js](https://nodejs.org/) or [deno](https://deno.com/), but focusing on text editing and TUI rendering.
+In this way, RSVIM's running loop is actually similar to javascript runtime like [node.js](https://nodejs.org/) or [deno](https://deno.com/), but focusing on text editing and TUI rendering.

 ## Context